Jules Boissière: The Buddha (From Occitan)

 How many hours has it been since!
 Where now

 Is that house?
-Where's the pudgy god whose brow
+Where's the pudgy god, his brow

-And smile are sign of fate's indifferent law?
+And smile a sign of fate's indifferent law?

 When man beneath mute Heaven prays or cries